English Language Learners' Guide to Beauty School

 Can I Take License Exams in Languages Other Than English?

-Some states let you take your beauty licensure exams in languages other than English, though many do not.
+Some states let you take your beauty licensure exams in languages other than English, but others do not.
 Languages available vary based on the state, but they may include:

 Your state may offer the exams in other languages as well.